 'It was a great pleasure to read the high quality of entries for SMHAF and I hope it continues to encourage more people to pick up a pen and write.'

-Of course we can't invite you to hear from our writers in person this year, but in place of our usual ceremony, we are delighted to publish an illustrated digital book featuring all the shortlisted entries (at the bottom of the page), and share a series of recordings featuring the writers reading from their work (scroll down for readings).
+In place of our usual awards ceremony, we are delighted to publish an illustrated digital book featuring all the shortlisted entries (at the bottom of the page), and share a series of recordings featuring the writers reading from their work (scroll down for readings).

 The Character of Colour, Clare Watson (Overall Winner)